Generalization of Geometric Graph Neural Networks with Lipschitz Loss Functions: Appendix

 \myparagraph{Related Works and Significance} Analyses have been carried out in \cite{wang2023geometric, ruiz2020graphon, ruiz2023transferability, levie2021transferability, maskey2023transferability}, where transferability of GNNs are analyzed by comparing the output difference of GNNs on different sizes of graphs when graphs converge to a limit model as manifold or graphon without generalization analysis.
 In \cite{CERVINO_ICASSP, CERVINO_TSP}, the authors show how increasing the size of the graph as the GNN learns, generalizes to the large-scale graph.

-In \cite{scarselli2018vapnik}, the authors prove generalization bound of GNNs with VC-dimension which is commonly used for convolutional neural networks.
-The authors in \cite{verma2019stability} analyze the generalization of a single-layer GNN based on stability analysis, which is further extended to a multi-layer GNN in \cite{zhou2021generalization}.
-In \cite{ma2021subgroup}, the authors give a novel PAC-Bayesian analysis on the generalization bound of GNNs across arbitrary subgroups of training and testing datasets.
+In \cite{scarselli2018vapnik}, the authors prove the generalization bound of GNNs with VC-dimension which is commonly used for convolutional neural networks.
+The authors in \cite{verma2019stability} analyze the generalization of a single-layer GNN based on stability analysis, which is further extended to a multi-layer GNN in \cite{zhou2021generalization}. {The authors in \cite{yang2024deeper} extend this analysis to deeper GNNs and analyze the approximation theory of GNNs in \cite{yang2024bridging}.} In \cite{ma2021subgroup}, the authors give a novel PAC-Bayesian analysis on the generalization bound of GNNs across arbitrary subgroups of training and testing datasets.
 The authors derive generalization bounds for GNNs via transductive uniform stability and transductive Rademacher complexity in \cite{esser2021learning, cong2021provable, tang2023towards}.
 The authors in \cite{yehudai2021local} propose a size generalization analysis of GNNs correlated to the discrepancy between local distributions of graphs.
-The authors in \cite{shi2024homophily} analyze the transductive generalization of a simple GNN with a contextual stochastic block model.
-We consider a continuous manifold model as a generative model for the graphs, which provides powerful theoretical support and is realistic to model real-world applications.
+The authors in \cite{shi2024homophily} analyze the transductive generalization of a simple GNN with a contextual stochastic block model. {The results of these works ignore the underlying graph structures, which leads to generalization bounds increasing with the number of nodes -- a behavior contrary to the one experienced in practice.} We consider a continuous manifold model as a generative model for the graphs, which provides powerful theoretical support and is realistic to model real-world applications.